-There are many ways of improving the lives of people who produce our tropical fruit.
-Some of them don’t require more than a few clicks of the mouse – you can send an urgent appeal directly to those who are responsible for the violation of people’s rights or destruction of the environment from your living room or armchair.
-Nothing is easier than talking about our campaign to your friends and family and recommending our website.
-Fruit stories won’t have happier endings without your help – get involved!
+There are many ways you can directly help to improve the lives of people who produce our tropical fruit.
+Some of them simply require a few clicks of the mouse – you can send an urgent appeal directly to those who are responsible for the violation of people’s rights or destruction of the environment from the comfort of your own home.
+Or you can spread awareness of our campaign through your friends and family and recommend our website.
+Immediate change won’t happen without your help – get involved!

 How can I take action?